semmelsamu/semmelsamu/README.md

 - PHP

-## Things i like
+## Things I like

 I am interested in web development & web design.
 I'm also interested in UX/UI design.
-And i like 2d game development.
+And I like 2d game development.

 ## How to reach me